 It only takes one accident, one spill, one bad night to stain – and potentially damage – your mattress.
 It’s painful to think about because mattresses are a crucial part of a good night’s sleep and they do not come cheap.

 If you end up with a stained mattress, all hope is not lost.
 Urine, sweat, and blood stains are incredibly common and may even naturally occur if you don’t place a barrier between yourself and your mattress (that’s why mattress protectors are so important!).

 We’re here to walk you through how to clean mattress stains for urine, sweat, and blood!
 Most of the cleaners we use you can already find in your pantry at home or you can quickly grab them at the grocery store.

 Do These Solutions Work for Every Mattress?

-If there’s one thing we know at Mattress Clarity, it’s that there are a lot of mattresses out there.
+If there’s one thing we know at Mattress Clarity, it’s that there are a lot of great mattresses out there.
 They each offer a different combination of layers, materials and innovative fabrics to keep people sleeping soundly at night.
 This means the top of the mattress we used to clean these stains may react differently to both the stain and the cleaning solution compared to your mattress.

 One of the best things you can do to make sure you’re cleaning you mattress correctly is to check with the manufacturer.
 They may have specific cleaners and/or techniques that work best for the materials used in the bed.
 I always suggest starting here before diving in with any harsh cleaners.